 Recalling the Court's previous observation, in its Judgment in the case concerning the Appeal Relating to the Jurisdiction of the ICAO Council (India v.
-Pakistan), that Article 84 of the Chicago Convention gives the Court "a certain measure of supervision" over decisions rendered by the ICAO Council, the Court emphasizes that it will be best positioned to act on any future appeal if the decision of the ICAO Council contains the reasons of law and fact that led to the ICAO Council's conclusions.
+Pakistan), that the Chicago Convention and the IASTA give the Court "a certain measure of supervision" over decisions of the ICAO Council, the Court emphasizes that it will be best positioned to act on any future appeal if the decision of the ICAO Council contains the reasons of law and fact that led to the ICAO Council's conclusions.

 III.
 OPERATIVE CLAUSE (PARA.
-126)
+127)